| Important note: Images and videos posted on this

 in Europe homeless.
 When many survivors returned to their cities, they were shocked to see others living in their homes.[14]

+Many survivors decided to flee Europe and migrate to Palestine in hopes of establishing a Jewish homeland.
 The territory on which Israel stands was called Palestine prior to 1948.
 A British Mandate controlled the territory and

 was responsible for establishing order.
 Jews and Arabs lived side by side, neither group dominating the region.
 The population